Policy Rules Database (PRD)

-The Policy Rules Database is a repository that allows for a variety of research on public assistance programs and tax policies, including the modeling of benefits cliffs on career pathways.
+The Policy Rules Database is a repository that allows for research on public assistance programs and tax policies and helps users model benefits cliffs on career pathways.

 The public assistance programs and tax credits that support workforce participation in the United States are made up of a patchwork of policies, implemented and administered at the federal, state, and local levels.
-These programs are designed separately from each other and have unique structure and terminology.
+These programs are designed separately from each other and they have their own unique structures and terminology.

-- Public Assistance Programs included in the PRD: Supplemental Nutrition Assistance Program (SNAP), National School Breakfast and Lunch Program (NSLP and NSBP), Housing Choice Voucher Program (Section 8), Child Care and Development Fund Subsidies (CCDF), Head Start, Medicaid/Children's Health Insurance Program (CHIP), Health Insurance Marketplace Subsidies, Low Income Energy Assistance Program (LIHEAP)
+Supplemental Nutrition Assistance Program (SNAP), National School Breakfast and Lunch Programs (NSBP & NSLP), Housing Choice Voucher Program (Section 8), Child Care and Development Fund Subsidies (CCDF), Head Start, Medicaid/Children's Health Insurance Program (CHIP), health insurance marketplace subsidies, Low Income Energy Assistance Program (LIHEAP)

-- Taxes and Tax Credits Included in the PRD: Federal personal income tax, state personal income tax, Federal Insurance Contribution Tax Act (FICA), state sales tax, federal Earned Income Tax Credit (EITC), state Earned Income Tax Credit (EITC), federal Child Tax Credit (CTC), state Child Tax Credit (CTC) federal Child and Dependent Care Tax Credit (CDCTC), state Child and Dependent Care Tax Credit
+Federal personal income tax, state personal income tax, Federal Insurance Contribution Tax Act (FICA), state sales tax, federal Earned Income Tax Credit (EITC), state Earned Income Tax Credit (EITC), federal Child Tax Credit (CTC), state Child Tax Credit (CTC), federal Child and Dependent Care Tax Credit (CDCTC), state Child and Dependent Care Tax Credit

-The Policy Rules Database and Cost-of-Living Database are the result of a collaborative effort between the Federal Reserve Bank of Atlanta and the National Center for Children in Poverty.
+The Policy Rules Database is the result of a collaborative effort between the Federal Reserve Bank of Atlanta and the National Center for Children in Poverty.